fleschutz/SI-math/README.md

   │  ├📄Mercury.hpp - with physical characteristics of planet Mercury
   │  ├📄Moon.hpp - with physical characteristics of the Moon
   │  ├📄prefixes.hpp - with the SI prefixes
-  │  ├📄printer.hpp - with a simple output interface
-  │  ├📄Sun.hpp - with physical characteristics of the Sun
+  │  ├📄print.hpp - with a simple print to console interface │  ├📄Sun.hpp - with physical characteristics of the Sun
   │  ├📄types.hpp - with basic SI types
   │  ├📄unit_tests.cpp - with unit tests for basic tests